Learn how to use bank rules to automatically categorize transactions from your bank.

 If everything looks good, select Add to move the transactions directly into an account in QuickBooks.
 You can also select and review it before you move it.

 |Note: If QuickBooks doesn't know how to categorize a transaction, it uses the Uncategorized Income, Uncategorized Expense, or Uncategorized Asset accounts to temporarily hold them.|

 You can't use these accounts to create bank rules.

 Next steps: Set up the auto-add feature

-You can create targeted rules so specific transactions are automatically accepted into your books from the Banking page.
+You can create targeted rules so specific transactions are automatically accepted into your books from the Bank transactions (Take me there) page.

 Tip: We recommend starting with easy, consistent transactions like rent or gas expenses first.
 Once you get the hang of the feature, you can use it to cover more transactions.